ken0-1n/s-Pindel-ITD-Detector/README.md

 s-Pindel-ITD-Detector
 ==================

-s-Pindel-ITD-Detector is a framework for the detection of somatic ITDs using Pindel output files, "Short Insertions file(_SI)" and "Tandem duplications file(_TD)".
+s-Pindel-ITD-Detector is a framework for the detection of somatic ITDs using the Pindel output files, "Short Insertions file(_SI)" and "Tandem duplications file(_TD)".

-**Restrictions on performing the Pindel**
+**Restrictions on performing Pindel**
-When you run the Pindel, please use the bam config file that lists only one BAM file.
+When you run Pindel, please use the BAM config file that lists only one BAM file.
 For example,

     # bam config file (only one line)
     $ /home/user_name/input/tumor/tumor.bam 300 output/sample001